xyliatgithub/IntroCrypto-2025/Lab 1/readme.md

 ### Apple Silicon (ARM64)

-The [latest version VirtualBox](https://www.virtualbox.org/wiki/Downloads) Player software may be compatible with these computers.
+*UPDATE*: The [latest version VirtualBox](https://www.virtualbox.org/wiki/Downloads) may be compatible with these computers.
 But we have not tested them.

-**FYI- Using VMware Fusion Player on Apple Silicon machines (M chips)**: VMware may not support SEED Ubuntu 20.04 VM.
-Then you need to do the following steps.
+**FYI- Using VMware Fusion Player on Apple Silicon machines (M chips)**: Students with Apple Silicon machines (M1/M2 chips) have not been able to run pre-built SEEDUbuntu 20.04 VM, due to the lack of support from VirtualBox.
+They can now set up a SEED VM using VMWare Fusion Player (free version).

 *Note for lab 1*: Due to the higher kernel version on Ubuntu 22.04 , the [random number generator](https://github.com/seed-labs/seed-labs/blob/master/lab-setup/apple-arm/Notes/Crypto.md#random-number) works differently on ARM VM 22.04.
 So this option does NOT work for Lab 1.